filsan95/Project-LYNX_Tutorial/README.md

 	  ```
    Instead of running this lengthy line everytime we wish to use Lynx with all the cookies enabled, we create an alias for this to run as <code>lynx</code> instead of <code>lynx -accept_all_cookies</code>.

-6. To execute your changes, run the following line
+6. To execute your changes, run the following line:
 	  ```
 	  source ~/.bashrc
 	  ```